JaimeStill/distributed-design/notes.md

 docker run -it --rm -p 5002:80 workflows-api
 ```

-## Supporting Service Infrastructure

-There are two APIs in the code base that facilitate cross-service interactions and synchronization:

-* The [Gateway API](./nodes/common/Distributed.Core/Gateway/) enables the registration of an `HttpClient`-based service for accessing a sub-set of interactions available on its corresponding service.

-* The [Events API](./nodes/common/Distributed.Core/Services/Events) enables SignalR-based services that define data synchronization endpoints that broadcast messages whenenver associated events occur.
-For instance, notification of whenever an entity is modified.

 ## Configuration - Options Pattern

 When you have a standardized JSON configuration pattern, you can implement the [Options Pattern](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/configuration/options?view=aspnetcore-7.0) to simplify the process of reading configuration.
 This way, instead of injecting `IConfiguration` and trying to read the configuration directly, you can just inject the configuration directly.